The EU Higher Education Modernistation Agenda

 Author: Dan Ryan

-I'm currently an Academic Program Director at MinervaProject.com.
-I've been a professor at University of Toronto, University of Southern California, and Mills College teaching things like human centered design, computational thinking, modeling for policy sciences, and social theory.
-I'm driven by the desire to figure out how to teach twice as many twice as well twice as easily.
+I've been an Academic Program Director at MinervaProject.com, a professor at University of Toronto, University of Southern California, and Mills College teaching things like human centered design, computational thinking, modeling for policy sciences, and social theory.
+My current mission is to figure out how to reorganize higher education and exploit technology so that we can teach twice as many twice as well twice as easily.

 Leave a Reply